-Self-managed time where you prepare to engage with new technology, as well as extend the knowledge and skills introduced in teaching sessions.
+Self-managed time where you prepare to engage new concepts, as well as extend the knowledge and skills introduced in teaching sessions.
 Independent study is an important component of undergraduate study that supports lifelong learning.
+'Guided'

-'Guided' means that tutors will provide direction to help you pursue independent study effectively.
+means that tutors will provide direction to help you pursue independent study effectively.